 But when the start of the new semester arrived, things grew cold.
 Aside from one brief chance encounter at the UCC, Jared dropped off the face of the planet as far as I was concerned, and left me wondering what I had done to deserve his silence.
 So I hinted at my confusion, somewhat subtly, via text message.
 Maybe more than once.
 (Oops.)

 Finally, a few days before Valentine’s Day, he asked me to grab dinner so we could “talk.”
 I braced myself for a letdown, but not the punch in the stomach that was waiting for me.
 In between bites of chips and salsa, Jared struggled to look me in the eye as he hesitantly explained why I hadn’t heard from him since January.
-His exact words elude me, I’m afraid, but I do remember the implication of his message painfully well: As a Catholic woman, who should have been more concerned with guarding my heart than landing a boyfriend, I had disappointed him with my lack of… I don’t even know, reserve?
+His exact words elude me, I’m afraid, but I do remember the implication of his message painfully well: As a Catholic woman, who should have been more concerned with guarding my heart than landing a boyfriend, I had turned him off with my “anticipation and expectations,” my lack of… I don’t even know, reserve?
 Passivity?
-He “hated to lead me on,” he mumbled, but there would be no more phone calls or dinner dates.
+He hated to lead me on, he mumbled, but there would be no more phone calls or dinner dates.
 I had blown it.

 Jared never wanted to hurt me, of that I’m sure.
 But his rejection stung worse than I cared to let on, and I drove away that night crippled with embarrassment—mortified by the fact that he had just accused me of being too forward with my feelings, when all along, I thought I was simply returning his.

 THE TAKEAWAY // We’ve all been there, right?
 Some guy strings us along, plays with our emotions, and then says, “Nevermind,” just as we find ourselves falling.
-Unfortunately, we see this all the time in modern-day dating (and it sucks)—and yet, this felt different.
+Unfortunately, we see this all the time in modern dating, and it sucks.
+Yet, this felt different.
 Heavier.
 As much as I hate to admit it, this “dream guy” made me doubt everything I thought I knew about romantic relationships, from how a man should go about pursuing a woman to how a woman should conduct herself in the act of being pursued.
 But even more than that, he made me wonder if someone like me—a hopeless romantic with the tendency to wear her heart on her sleeve—even deserved to be pursued at all.

 For a long while afterwards, I truly believed that I was at fault for this failed almost-relationship.
 I was to blame for being too open, too eager, too expressive in affairs of the heart.
 So I stopped dating altogether, assuring my skeptical friends that I had some work to do in the name of emotional chastity.
 (Barf.)